Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about heterogeneity issues

 \subsubsection{Synchronous}

 In \cite{gao2024fedprok}, the issue of synchronous communication arises when clients are required to proceed through the same sequence of class-incremental tasks in a lockstep manner.
 This synchronization can lead to inefficiencies and bottlenecks, especially when clients have varying computational capabilities and data availability.
-Specifically, the challenge can be formalized as ensuring that all clients $ k $ complete task $ T_k^t $ in the same incremental state $ t $ before proceeding to the next task.
-This is often hampered by data heterogeneity, as described by the Dirichlet concentration parameter $ \alpha $, where a smaller $ \alpha $ results in more heterogeneous data partitions across clients.
-To address this synchronous communication issue, the authors propose FedProK to incorporate a prototypical knowledge fusion mechanism on the server side.
-This mechanism allows for spatial knowledge transfer among clients by constructing a global knowledge base $ P_t^G $ that aggregates prototypical information from all participating clients.
+The challenge can be formalized as ensuring that all clients complete the task in the same incremental state before proceeding to the next task.
+This is often hampered by data heterogeneity.
+To address this synchronous communication issue, the authors propose to incorporate a prototypical knowledge fusion mechanism on the server side.
+This mechanism allows for spatial knowledge transfer among clients by constructing a global knowledge base that aggregates prototypical information from all participating clients.
 The fusion process horizontally aggregates heterogeneous prototypical knowledge from different clients and vertically fuses previous and new knowledge along the timeline.
-By leveraging prototypical knowledge fusion, FedProK enables clients to proceed asynchronously while still maintaining a global consensus on the learned knowledge.
-The server periodically distributes the updated global knowledge base $ _t^G $ to clients, ensuring that each client's local model can incorporate the latest global prototypical information.

-It's a common setting implemented in the previous FCL works \cite{dong2022federated}.
-For instance, after apportioning ten classes across 5 tasks and assigning them to 3 clients, when a new task arrives, each client will acquire an additional two classes consistent across clients, yet the samples within these classes are distinct for each client.
+By leveraging prototypical knowledge fusion, the method enables clients to proceed asynchronously while still maintaining a global consensus on the learned knowledge.
+The server periodically distributes the updated global knowledge base to clients, ensuring that each client's local model can incorporate the latest global prototypical information.
+It's a typical setting implemented in the previous works \cite{dong2022federated}.
+For instance, after apportioning ten classes across five tasks and assigning them to three clients, when a new task arrives, each client will acquire an additional two classes consistent across clients, yet the samples within these classes are distinct.